dart-archive/dart-samples/recipes/src/core/strings.md

 ### Problem

-You want to use regular expressions to match a pattern in a string, and want to be able to access the matches.
+You want to use regExp to match a pattern in a string, and want to be able to access the matches.

 ### Solution